Local history groups in

 HERE

-My father was Alden Purvis
+My father was Alden

-stationed in Lockerley during WWII.
-Thank you for
+Purvis stationed in Lockerley during WWII.
+Thank

-working in a supply depot in Lockerley preparing
+I guess working in a supply depot in Lockerley preparing

 for "Operation Overlord" does not seem